Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: Partition function of inflated planar ideal polymer loop

-So, one can conclude that by the loop inflation (i.e. by the path stretching) the trajectories are pushed to an improbable tiny region of the phase space, however the presence of a large deviation regime is not sufficient to affect the path's statistics.
-In \fig{fig:01}b,c we have shown the results of the numeric simulations for the distribution function of monomers of inflated loop and the variance of their fluctuations.
-One clearly sees that fluctuations are Gaussian.
+From \eq{12}--\eq{13} one concludes that despite the trajectories are pushed by the ``loop inflation'' (i.e. by the path stretching) to an improbable tiny region of the phase space, the very presence of a large deviation regime is not sufficient to affect the path's statistics.
+In \fig{fig:01}b,c we have shown the results of the numeric simulations for the distribution function of monomers of inflated loop and the square root of the variance of their fluctuations (compare to \eq{13}).
+One clearly sees that fluctuations are Gaussian with the critical exponent $\gamma=\frac{1}{2}$.